-University website at www.mbru.ac.ae. of this requirement in advance.
+Any revisions to the teaching and clinical skills scheduling, examination timetables, public holidays, and closure periods, will be published throughout the year on the University website at www.mbru.ac.ae.
 In addition, during Phase 3 of the MBBS

-Any revisions to the teaching and clinical Program, students may elect, or be required skills scheduling, examination timetables, for remedial study purposes, to undertake public holidays, and closure periods, will a period of selective study during the be published throughout the year on the summer months.
-Students will be notified
+Program, students may elect, or be required for remedial study purposes, to undertake a period of selective study during the summer months.
+Students will be notified of this requirement in advance.